sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/mobile-phones/index.md

 * Chromium - *org.chromium.chrome*

 If you installed Chrome Canary on your phone and want to use it, then add `--chrome.android.package com.chrome.canary` to your run.
  Driving different versions needs different versions of the Chromedriver.
 The Chrome version number needs to match the Chromedriver version number.
 Browsertime/sitespeed.io ships with the latest stable version of the Chromedriver.
-If you want to run other versions, you need to [download from the official Chromdriver page](https://chromedriver.chromium.org/downloads).
+If you want to run other versions, you need to [download from the official Chromedriver page](https://chromedriver.chromium.org/downloads).
 And then you specify the version by using `--chrome.chromedriverPath`.

 ### Collect trace log